 Europe: Shares kick off 2021 with rally on Brexit and vaccine optimism

-[FRANKFURT] European shares rallied in the first trading session of the year as a landmark Brexit trade deal and coronavirus vaccine drives across the continent bolstered expectations of a strong economic rebound.
+[BENGALURU] European shares rallied in the first trading session of the year on Monday, as a landmark Brexit trade deal and coronavirus vaccination campaigns across the continent bolstered expectations of a strong economic rebound.

-The pan-regional STOXX 600 index gained 1.2 per cent to touch fresh February 2020 highs, with mining and travel & leisure stocks among the top gainers.
+The pan-regional Stoxx 600 index gained 0.7 per cent to touch fresh February 2020 highs, with economically sensitive mining jumping more than 3 per cent.

+Germany-listed shares in the world's biggest holiday company TUI rose 2.7 per cent after its chief executive told a newspaper that he expects "a largely normal summer" this year.

+Germany's DAX was up 0.1 per cent after a long weekend to trade below all-time highs, while France's CAC 40 added 0.7 per cent.

+Adding to the upbeat sentiment, a survey showed German factories churned out more goods in December despite a stricter lockdown to head off a spike in coronavirus deaths.

+IHS Markit's final Purchasing Managers' Index (PMI) for manufacturing rose to 58.3 from 57.8 the previous month.

-London's blue-chip index rose 1.6 per cent in its first day of trading with Britain outside the European Union's orbit.
+London's blue-chip index gained 1.7 per cent in its first day of trading with Britain outside the European Union's orbit.

 While the hard-fought trade deal agreed late December set rules for industries such as fishing and agriculture, it did not cover Britain's much larger finance sector, meaning automatic access to the EU's financial markets came to an end on Dec 31.

-Shares in UK banks such as Lloyds Banking Group, Barclays and Natwest traded marginally lower.
+Shares in UK banks such as Lloyds Banking Group, Barclays and Natwest fell between 0.7 per cent and 3 per cent, while the broader European banking index fell 0.8 per cent.

-Germany's DAX gained 1.1 per cent to trade below all-time highs, while France's CAC 40 was up 1.3 per cent.
+In a bright spot, however, Ladbrokes owner Entain jumped 25.3 per cent after it confirmed an US$11 billion bid proposal from US casino operator MGM Resorts, which it said significantly undervalued its business.

+UK betting firms like Flutter Entertainment, William Hill and 888 rose between 2.6 per cent and 3.5 per cent.

 REUTERS